Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ### Gallery download

 There is not much to say about this, except you need GP or credits for it, and you can configure the script to download the original or resample archive using [its setting](#`archive_type_to_download`).
+When you set the script to download the resample archive and it is is not available, the script will automatically download the original version instead.

 ### H@H download